bennettslin/yearlings_bobtail_app/tempThingsToRemember.md

 Lower light switch, and Bennett's arm

 # TODO
-Hover of filmstrip should show inset shadow, not hover bounce.
-Hover of verse also should show inset shadow.

 Access of scene should show inset shadow.
 Activation or access of verse should show inset shadow.